 On May 11, 2004, Mr. Fruth and Edgar Cummins, a director of Ocular, met with Mr. Bender and Mr. Weiss to discuss the possibility and potential benefits of a business combination.
-As a result of that meeting, Cooper and Ocular entered into mutual confidentiality agreements on May 14, 2004, providing for confidential discussions and exchanges of information in order to determine the advisability of a business combination from the standpoint of their respective companies and stockholders.
+Mr. Fruth and Mr. Cummins had each interacted with representatives of Cooper on prior occasions.
+Before and after this meeting, Mr. Fruth and Mr. Cummins conferred with other Ocular board members and representatives of Ocular's outside legal counsel, Fenwick & West LLP, about their discussions with Mr. Bender and Mr. Weiss, and received informal approval from the other board members to engage in further discussions with Cooper and take steps reasonably necessary to continue those discussions.
+Cooper and Ocular entered into mutual confidentiality agreements on May 14, 2004, providing for confidential discussions and exchanges of information in order to determine the advisability of a business combination from the standpoint of their respective companies and stockholders.

 Members of Cooper's senior management, including Messrs.
-Bender and Weiss, then met with representatives of JPMorgan on May 21, 2004, to discuss a possible transaction with Ocular and JPMorgan's retention as financial advisor to Cooper in connection with a possible transaction.
+Bender and Weiss, then met with representatives of JPMorgan on May 20, 2004, to discuss a possible transaction with Ocular and JPMorgan's retention as financial advisor to Cooper in connection with a possible transaction.

-From May 21, 2004, through May 23, 2004, Ocular's board held its scheduled meeting to discuss Ocular's long-term plans and strategies.
+Consistent with its customary practice to meet annually to discuss Ocular's long-term plans and strategies, from May 21, 2004, through May 23, 2004, Ocular's board held a scheduled meeting for that purpose.
 At this meeting, the board reviewed Ocular's historical and current business operations and financial performance, and senior management presented Ocular's long-term plan as an independent company, including the key factors that were expected to contribute to future growth and the potential effect of various risks on the plan.
-Senior management also presented an overview of the competitive landscape and reviewed the potential benefits and risks associated with a possible business combination transaction with Cooper or another industry participant, as well as the potential benefits and risks of remaining independent and the risks of potential structural changes in the industry not involving Ocular that might be detrimental to the company.
+Senior management also presented an overview of the competitive landscape and reviewed the potential benefits and risks associated with a possible business combination transaction with Cooper, another industry participant or other companies outside the soft contact lens industry, as well as the potential benefits and risks of remaining independent and the risks of potential structural changes in the industry not involving Ocular that might be detrimental to the company.
 As part of the accompanying discussion, the directors were updated regarding the discussions Messrs.
 Fruth and Cummins had had with Cooper's management.
-Following this discussion, the board authorized Ocular to retain Morgan Stanley as Ocular's financial adviser with respect to a possible business combination transaction.
+In addition, the board considered potential financial advisers with respect to the transaction, and determined to retain Morgan Stanley based on its knowledge of the contact lens industry and familiarity with Ocular.
+Morgan Stanley had been a managing underwriter in each of Ocular's public offerings and had sought from time to time to provide to Ocular financial advisory services relating to strategic and financial matters.
+Following this discussion, having been informed that no relationship existed between Morgan Stanley and Cooper that could be expected to interfere or appear to interfere with the independent judgment, advice and analysis of Morgan Stanley that the Ocular board expected to receive in connection with the proposed business combination, the board selected Morgan Stanley for that purpose.